Portfolio Management

 During periods of high price fluctuations, experienced users often carry out arbitrage transactions to rebalance or increase the value of their portfolio.
 They do so by buying assets sold at a cheaper price on one platform and selling them on any platform where they are valued at higher price.
 In the Polkadot ecosystem, this practice is facilitated by cross-chain communication protocols which support cheap and fast transfers of assets from one network to another.

-As there is a growing number of assets (i.e stablecoins, network tokens, NFTs, staking and crowdloan derivatives, etc.) that are traded over different dapps, users need customisable interfaces to build an in-depth view of their holdings.
+As there is a (i.e stablecoins, network tokens, NFTs, staking and crowdloan derivatives, etc.) that are traded over different dapps, users need customisable interfaces to build an in-depth view of their holdings.
 DeFi platforms and Data Aggregators are partnering to give advanced network participants the opportunity to build their own native swapping solutions.
 Some of these include watching token pairs activities, retrieving price feeds, or running arbitrage bots.

 A major drawback to using third-party tools to manage your portfolio is that new assets and/or all networks are not always supported in real-time.
 Users might have to go through a waiting period before they can transact with their tokens from the interface.
 These delays may inadvertently impact your monitoring and tracking procedures.